DevExpress/dotnet-eud/interface-elements-for-web/articles/grid/data-summaries.md

 ---
 # Data Summaries

 The grid can calculate and displays summaries, i.e., brief information about groups of rows or individual data columns.
-The following most popular aggregate functions are provided.
+The following aggregate functions are available:
 * Average
 * Count
 * Max